 OP.
 We were the first to reach there.
 Our Prime Minister immediately took a decision that India needs to help Nepal.
 As a result, relief was sent to that country within no time.

 And this has happened for the first time, perhaps maybe in the world, that an international team of more than 300 people landed in a foreign land, in Kathmandu within six hours of this tragedy.
 The earthquake struck around 12’0 clock, and we were there by 6 in the evening.
 By 9-9.30, seven teams were scattered in various parts of Nepal and were busy doing the rescue work.
 This is no mean achievement!

 We have done it for the first time at an international border, though we have gone earlier also, in 2011, to Japan, but this was our first international exposure so far as earthquake is concerned.
 We landed there, we got the briefing by the Nepalese Army, we were given the

-areas of responsibility, we were fanned out to various locations in Kathmandu Valley, we conducted our operations without wasting our time, and we rescued seven people live from the rubbles within first 12 hours, which is a great achievement by any international standard.
+areas of responsibility, we were fanned out to various locations in Kathmandu Valley, we conducted our operations without wasting our time, and we rescued seven people live from the rubbles within the first 12 hours, which is a great achievement by any international standard.

 At the same time, when we started our operations, we had two big challenges, which were difficult to manage – the first was that even after an earthquake of huge intensity, we experienced fresh tremors for another few days, which were making the partially damaged buildings unsafe.
-So when the jawans of NDRF were working in the partially damaged buildings, they were under risk.
-But they were brave enough, they disregarded safety of their own lives and continued working in partially damaged buildings.
+So when the jawans of NDRF were working in the partially damaged buildings, they were at risk.
+But they were brave enough, they disregarded the safety of their own lives and continued working in partially damaged buildings.
 Fortunately enough, nothing happened to them.

 The second challenge was in the form of incessant rain.
 On the second and third day, there was rain and because of this, our operations had to be suspended for some time.
 That delayed the operations.
-Perhaps we would have rescued many more people lives had rains not disrupted our operations at night as well as in daytime.
+Perhaps we would have rescued many more people’s lives had rains not disrupted our operations at night as well as in the daytime.

-OP.So far as state of preparedness is concerned, we are second to none.
+OP.So far as the state of preparedness is concerned, we are second to none.
 We are a very well-trained force.
-But certainly you always have the scope for improvement.
-For example, about ten years back, when we had Bhuj earthquake in 2001, everything was done manually.
+But certainly, you always have the scope for improvement.
+For example, about ten years back, when we had the Bhuj earthquake in 2001, everything was done manually.
 We were not trained.
 In fact, at that time there was no force like the NDRF, there was no institution like the NDMA.
 All this thinking started only after that.
 We became proactive and we became holistic in our approach.
 We shifted our approach from relief-centric to response-centric.

-But in 2001 in Bhuj earthquake, everything was done manually.
+But in 2001 in the Bhuj earthquake, everything was done manually.
 We used to use our hands to pull out the bodies, to pull out the live victims, but nowadays everything is technology-driven.
 We have important equipment.
-We have equipment to hear the noise and the sound of the trapped people.
+We have the equipment to hear the noise and the sound of the trapped people.
 We have the equipment to locate the victims inside the buildings, inside the collapsed structures.
-At the same time, we have the equipment like cutters and spreaders, which can cut the iron sheets, concrete, wooden floors and other things.
+At the same time, we have equipment like cutters and spreaders, which can cut the iron sheets, concrete, wooden floors and other things.
 So, all these technologies have contributed a lot towards the efficiency and efficacy of the force like ours.

 PR.
 Real estate suffers the maximum damage during such disasters.
 What precautionary measures do you think the sector needs to take?

-All these point to faulty construction mechanism.
+All these point to faulty construction mechanisms.

 are earthquake-resistant or not.
-In case of old buildings, they need to be retrofitted all the time.
-So the construction and real estate sectors have to play a very important role in minimising the consequence of earthquake.
+In the case of old buildings, they need to be retrofitted all the time.
+So the construction and real estate sectors have to play a very important role in minimising the consequence of earthquakes.
 They are the ones who can go for a very effective construction, they have to use standard material, they have to use the standard procedures, then only you can minimise the damage.

 PR.
 But doesn’t the Government also need to ensure proper monitoring of the guidelines?